 Getting injured while living abroad can also make you feel lonely.
 Especially if you are unable to join group activities for a while.
 Something as simple as a broken leg can make you feel cut off from those around you.

 If you and your group of friends made plans before you hurt yourself, they will and should still do the things without you.
 And sometimes that means you only get to see pictures of the glow worms in an old tunnel that you really wanted to see instead of going there with friends.

-Luckily the situation resolves itself as the injury heals, but for a while it can cut off a large part of face to face interaction you are used to.
+Luckily the situation resolves itself as the injury heals, but for a while, it can cut off a large part of the face-to-face interaction you are used to.